pablozin/cameraFaceDetection/README.md

-# cameraFaceDetection
+# Face Detection
-Project in Java using OpenCV
+Project in Java using OpenCV.